Art Education Resources, Tips and Tricks and Art Lesson Ideas

 Japanese Notan

-The Japanese art of Notan can also easily be adapted to be a Valentine’s Day lesson.
+The Japanese art of Notan can also easily be adapted to be a Valentineโ€™s Day lesson.
 The Notan uses positive and negative space, as well as contrast.
 My students cut a heart that has symmetrical balance and shapes from the edge to create a Notan.
 When the shape is cut from the heart is it glued to create a symmetrical shape with both the positive and negative shapes.
 This is a great fine motor lesson and best of all no scraps!
 Perfect for older students, as it requires some patience.

 These are just a few lesson ideas, really the sky is the limit.
 If you are interested in my lessons, you can buy my bundle of 9 Elementary Valentine’s Art Lessons Here.
-All lessons include a step by step video tutorial, handouts for student use and slides with vocabulary, objectives (I can statements), art critiques, materials needed and step by step directions.
+All lessons include a step-by-step video tutorial, handouts for student use and slides with vocabulary, objectives (I can statements), art critiques, materials needed and step-by step-directions.

 Middle School Valentine’s Day Art Ideas